Correlation inference attacks against machine learning models: Results

 Fig.~\ref{fig:grid-attack}C shows that multilayer perceptron (MLP) models are also vulnerable to our attack, achieving an accuracy of 82.3\% on average over the cells.
 This shows that access to an MLP model greatly improves over the model-less attack, but slightly less than the LR.
 This may seem surprising at first, since our MLP, with its 292 learnable weights, has a much higher capacity than the LR with its 3 weights and thus a higher ability to retain information about the dataset.
-We believe this gap to due to the fact that the non-convex loss used to train MLP models has a (potentially large) number of local minima~\cite{choromanska2015}.
-This means that an attacker's shadow models are unlikely to reach the same local minima, adding uncertainty to the attacker.
+We believe that this gap is due to the fact that the non-convex loss used to train MLP models has a (potentially large) number of local minima~\cite{choromanska2015loss}.
+This means that the models trained by an adversary's in order to generate the meta-classifier's training dataset are unlikely to reach the same local minima as the target model, increasing the adversary's uncertainty.
 We refer the reader to Sec.~\ref{sec:discussion} for results of our attack when we remove the uncertainty caused by the difference in randomness.
 We also find that the cross-like behavior is exacerbated on the MLP: the center of the cross is larger, reaching an average accuracy of 48.1\% for $|\rho(X_1, Y)| \leq 0.1$.

-\textbf{White-box results.} Fig. \ref{fig:grid-attack-logreg} and ~\ref{fig:grid-attack-mlp} in the Appendix show that white-box access to the model does not improve the performance of our attack.
-We refer the reader to Sec.~\ref{appendix:white_box_results} for an in-depth analysis of the results.
+\textbf{White-box results.} Fig. \ref{fig:grid-attack-logreg} and ~\ref{fig:grid-attack-mlp} in the Supplementary Materials show that white-box access to the model, where the features extracted from the model include its weights, does not improve the performance of our attack.
+We refer the reader to the Supplementary Materials~\ref{appendix:white_box_results} in for details of the experiment and an analysis of the results.

-\subsection{Increasing the number of variables $n$}
+\subsubsection{Increasing the number of variables $n$}

-We next compare the performances of our attack against Logistic Regression and MLP models when increasing the number of variables $n$, under three different attack scenarios.
+Next, we compare the performances of our attack against Logistic Regression and MLP models when increasing the number of variables $n$, under three different attack scenarios.

-For each $n=3, \ldots, 10$, we use Alg.~\ref{alg:sample_correlation_matrix} to sample 1000 target correlation matrices $C_T\in\mathcal{C}_n$.
-To obtain a balanced distribution with respect to the target correlation $\rho(X_1, X_2)$, we generate this value first, as explained in Sec.~\ref{subsec:generate-correlation-matrices}.
-For each matrix $C_T$, we sample a synthetic target dataset $D_T$ parametrized by $C_T$ and standard normal marginals.
-We then train a target model $\mathcal{M}^T$ on $D_T$.
+For each $n=3, \ldots, 10$, we sample 1000 target correlation matrices $C_T\in\mathcal{C}$ using Alg.~\ref{alg:sample_correlation_matrix}.
+To obtain a balanced distribution over the target correlations, we generate the value $\rho(X_1, X_2)$ first, as explained in Sec.~\ref{subsec:materials-methods:generate-correlation-matrices}.
+Then for each $C_T$, we sample a synthetic target dataset $D_T$ (parametrized by $C_T$ and standard normal marginals) and train a target model $\mathcal{M}_T$ on it.